apneadiving/waterfall/README.md

 Be able to chain ruby commands, and treat them like a flow.

-It thus provides a new approach to flow control.
+It provides a new approach to flow control.

 When logic is complicated, waterfalls show their true power and let you write intention revealing code.
 Above all they excel at chaining services.